 If an AF a third party NF, authentication and authorization is based on the mechnisms defined in Clause 12 in TS33.501 [x], where mutual authentication is performed between the AF and the NEF.
 For the Oauth 2.0 based authorization, the NEF takes both roles of Authentication Server and the Resource Server.

 In order to avoid sensitive information leakage involving S-NSSAI, S-NSSAI is not sent to or made available to a third party AF.
 Instead, NEF keeps a mapping between S-NSSAI and ENSI (External Network Slice Inforamtion) and ENSI (instead of S-NSSAI) is available at the third party AF.
-The notification procedure with ENSI is described as below.
+The notification procedure (adapted from the clause 4.15.3.2.10 of TS 23.502 [3]) with ENSI is described as below.

 6.Y.2.1 Number of UEs and PDU Sessions per network slice notification procedure